 As this article on how to write historical fiction suggests, you could base a novel on Ernest Hemingway’s time in Paris in the 1930s, for example.
 The historical event you use doesn’t have to be a major event or catastrophe, either.
 It could be something as trivial as a brief love affair between two significant historical characters.

 How does drawing on historical events for book ideas differ from writing historical fiction?
 You don’t have to recreate the specific era exactly as it was.
 Instead, you could:

-- Use the details of story from history (x happened, then y) and alter them to create your own fictional plot
+- Use the details of story from a historical event and alter elements (places, names and dates) to create your own fictional version

-- Make the historical event significant to your characters’ backstories or views but not the focus of the story
+- Make historical events significant to your characters’ backstories but not the main focus of the story

 3: Find book ideas in documentaries